Skip to content

 Table 25: SWIP Input Names

-The SWIP VFSM has following properties:
+The SWIP VFSM has the following properties:

 Input

-Defines the object used as a base for SWIP, i.e. object observed by the switch point function.
+Defines the object used as a base for SWIP, i.e. the object observed by the switch point function.
 Can be NI, PAR, DAT or UDC VFSM.
 Note that more than one SWIP might monitor the same object, so as to obtain more detailed information.

 LimitLow